plausible-denial/notes/Snippets/adding_local_user_windows.md

+---
-# Adding local user windows
+title: 'Adding local user windows'
+date: '2025-01-15'
+tags: 'windows, user management, engineering'
+---

 ## How to Add a Local User in Windows 11 24H3